-In our 1st grade reading comprehension worksheets below I have included many Nursery Rhymes, the Pledge of Allegiance, and the words to the Star Spangled Banner.
+In our 1st grade reading comprehension worksheets below I have included many kids nursery rhymes, the Pledge of Allegiance, and the words to the Star Spangled Banner.

 There are two sheets per download for different reading levels.